Yuberz/Yuberz-UniMod/README.md

 ### Version 4 Changelog:
 - First release on github
-- Made the Character Select stage not appear in random stage
+- Made the Character Select stage not appear in random stage select

 ### Version 3 Changelog:
 - Fixed SOME characters' glows.
 Very few, will be ironed out in the future